AdobeDocs/analytics-platform.en/help/stitching/use-stitching.md

 <!-- To do: Paragraph on backfill once product and marketing determine the best way forward. -->

 Once the data view is set up, you can run your Customer Journey Analytics reporting analysis across channels and devices.

+## Limitations

+- Apply any change that you make to the source event dataset schema also to the new stitched dataset schema.

+- If you remove the source dataset, the stitched dataset stops processing and gets removed by the system.

+- Data usage labels are not automatically propagated to the stitched dataset schema.
+If you have data usage labels applied to the source dataset schema, you need to apply these data usage labels manually to the stitched dataset schema.
+See [Managing data usage labels in Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/overview) for more information.